FastNetMon ssh shell

 WantedBy=multi-user.target

-By default, it will use port 2222 but you can change it using environment variable SSH_SERVER_PORT.
+By default, it will use port 2222, but you can change it using the environment variable SSH_SERVER_PORT.

-Then you need to put your public ssh key in same format as for ~/.ssh/authorized_keys to /etc/fastnetmon/authorized_keys.
-You can put only single key here.
+After this, you need to populate your public ssh key in the same format as for ~/.ssh/authorized_keys to /etc/fastnetmon/authorized_keys.
+You can only put a single key here.

 sudo systemctl restart fastnetmon_ssh_shell